Stochastic thermodynamics of computation

 In other words, the analysis gives ``the minimal thermodynamic price'' it takes to run a given TM to compute a desired output string up to an unspecified additive term, a term that is bounded by a constant that can be made arbitrarily large.
+To avoid this issue, from now on require that the two TMs, $E$ and $U$, are identical.

-On the other hand, suppose we require that the two TMs, $E$ and $U$, are identical.
-That would obviate this concern.
-In addition, semi-formal reasoning suggests that it would allow us to take $L$ to infinity, and also to optimize the EF over the set of all $x^{IN} \in I(\sigma)$, rather than only consider the entropic cost for an arbitrary, given $x^{IN} \in I(\sigma)$.
+Second, one shortcoming of the calculation based on finding a minimal $L$ is that it implicitly requires that we can vary the prior over $Y$, in order to find the one that is optimal for the UTM to compute $\sigma$.
+This makes little physical sense.
+However, we can make a semi-formal argument motivating a similar calculation in which we take $L$ to infinity, and also optimize the EF over the set of all $x^{IN} \in I(\sigma)$, rather than only consider the entropic cost for some specific arbitrary $x^{IN} \in I(\sigma)$.